joe-sky/nornj-loader/README.md

 # NornJ-loader
-The template engine NornJ's Webpack loader
+The Webpack loader for template engine NornJ

 ### Installation